Open Educational Resources (OER)

 Adopting OER

 Using OERs in the classroom doesn’t mean starting from scratch.
-Instead, try adopting an existing resource of high quality and relevance.
+Instead, you can adopt an existing resource of high quality and relevance.

 Be sure to tell others about your experience and share your story about saving students money and improving their learning outcomes.